srllamadev/SrLLamaDev/README.md

 ## 🧑‍🏫 About me

-I enjoy teaching, have experience in several programming languages, and a passion for sharing knowledge.
-This repository is dedicated to **teaching Web3 development** and other languages ​​from the tech world.
+I'm a director and I enjoy teaching as a hobby.
+I have experience in several programming languages ​​and I'm passionate about sharing knowledge.
+This repository is dedicated to *teaching Web3 development* and other languages ​​from the tech world.

 - 📚 I specialize in teaching **Solidity**, with a practical approach and real-world projects.
 - 🌐 Also experienced in **Java**, **Python**, **PHP**.